Laronk/Filmmaking_Tutorials/Writing/Save_the_cat__Story_Beats/Save_the_cat__Story_Beats.md

 ### The stakes are raised

 * This point signals the culmination of the action of the ‘fun and games’.
 Stakes are raised by a plot twist that likely takes the form of a false victory — a moment where the hero mistakenly believes they have won
+* tie in events from the first half of the movie with the second half

 * Point of no return.
 False victory or false defeat.